iway1/react-native-keyboard-avoider/README.md

 ![](gifs/keyboard-aware-scroll-view/jank-1.gif)

-Our `<KeyboardAvoiderScrollView/>` does exactly what it should in all situations on iOS, it just gets the input out of the way with a smooth animation:
+Our `<KeyboardAvoiderScrollView/>` does exactly what it should in all situations, it just gets the input out of the way with a smooth animation:

 ![](gifs/keyboard-avoider/scrollview.gif)